phoo-lang/docs/tutorial.md

 end
 ```

 Run that in the shell and nothing prints out -- indicating that the code inside the `:::phoo do`...`:::phoo end` wasn't run (which, if it had been, would print out `Hello, World!`).
-But something did happen -- type `hello` at the prompt (autocomplete may help you), and you will be greeted by `Hello, World!`.
+But something did happen -- type `:::phoo hello` at the prompt (autocomplete may help you), and you will be greeted by `Hello, World!`.

-What you've done here is define a new word, `hello`, that when run, prints `Hello, World!`.
+What we've done here is define a new word, `:::phoo hello`, that when run, prints `Hello, World!`.
 It's as simple as that.
-Type `hello hello` and you will get `Hello, World!` twice.
+Type `:::phoo hello hello` and you will get `Hello, World!` twice.

 Now, not every word that uses lookahead will *only* use lookahead as does `:::phoo to` -- it is perfectly legal for a word to take some inputs from the stack and others as lokahead, and process them all to produce a result.
 An example of this is `:::phoo times`, which takes an item from the stack (a number, N) and an item ahead (a block of code), and runs the lookahead block N times.
 Here's an example: